Nintendo thumb: PlayStation thumb

-PlayStation Palmar Hidradenitis
+PlayStation palmar hidradenitis

 Hidradenitis has been diagnosed through an examination to confirm the presence of neutrophils (a type of immune cell present during inflammation) in the eccrine sweat glands.
-Palmar Hidradenitis is the inflammation of the palm, primarily in the eccrine sweat glands, causing lesions on the palmar surface of the hands.
+Palmar hidradenitis is the inflammation of the palm, primarily in the eccrine sweat glands, causing lesions on the palmar surface of the hands.
 These lesions develop when people spend prolonged periods of time using their hands to hold and manipulate PlayStation controllers.

-As of 2021, there have been two reported instances of PlayStation Palmar Hidradenitis:
+As of 2021, there have been two reported instances of PlayStation palmar hidradenitis:

 The first case was in 2009 in a 12-year-old girl.
 She had painful skin lesions on both palms and nowhere else on her body, and the cause of the condition was sourced to playing PlayStation for several hours per day prior to the lesions forming.
 After the lesions formed, the girl continued to play PlayStation games, but less intensely than before, which caused the lesions to develop more.
 The lesions went away completely after stopping playing PlayStation for 10 days.

 The second case was in 2017 in a 14-year-old boy who had painful palmar nodules after spending prolonged periods of time playing games and using his mobile phone.
 Similarly to the last case, he had inflammation containing neutrophils in the eccrine sweat glands in his palms.
 The palmer lesions healed on their own in two weeks after stopping PlayStation gameplay.